TalkingData/YourView/README.md

-YourView is a desktop App in MacOS.
-You may use it to view iOS App's view hierarchy.
-I think it could be a "base project" in app visualization.
-Depend on it,you may do your own add-on functions's development such as visual tracking like mixpanel, iOS reverse tool just like reveal,frida,even though,you can develep android studio plugin for view debugging.
-Now I treat it as a iOS reverse tool.Now it is a version of 0.1,I will maintain continuedly.
+**YourView** is a desktop App in MacOS.
+You can use it to view iOS App's view hierarchy.
+I think it could be a `basic project` in app view visualization.
+Depend on it, you may do your add-on functions's development such as visual tracking like mixpanel, iOS reverse tool just like reveal, frida, even though, you can develop android studio plugin for view debugging.
+Now I treat it as a iOS reverse tool.
+Now it is a version of 0.1, I will maintain continuedly.

 ## Quick Start